botpress/botpress/docs/guide/docs/infrastructure/docker.md

 Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.

-> For an optimised Docker experience, download [Docker Desktop.](https://www.docker.com/products/docker-desktop)
+> For an optimized Docker experience, download [Docker Desktop.](https://www.docker.com/products/docker-desktop)

 ## Using Remote Duckling & Language Server
 This command will run Botpress within a single container and use the remote Duckling and Language Server hosted by us.
 You can get the latest `stable` or `nightly` versions on [DockerHub](https://hub.docker.com/r/botpress/server/tags).